tonethar/IGME-330-Master/notes/HW-wc-1.md

 <hr>

 ## III.
-An overview of a web component, and a template you can use
+An overview of a web component

-- to create our first custom HTML element, we first need to extend the `HTMLElement` class
+- to create a custom HTML element, you first need to extend the `HTMLElement` class

 ```js
 <script>